Is Gelatin Vegan?

 - Medical pill capsules

-Vegan Alternatives to Gelatin
+Vegan alternatives to Gelatin

 If you're avoiding gelatin, look for these plant-based alternatives instead: